mcdeoliveira/pyctrl/doc/tutorial.rst

 :py:data:`fspeed`, which is the filtered version of the input :py:data:`speeed`.
-The model used in :py:class:`ctrl.block.system.System` is the low-pass filter :py:class:`ctrl.system.LPF` with cutoff frequency :py:data:`fc` equal to 5 Hz.
+The model used in :py:class:`ctrl.block.system.System` is the low-pass filter :py:class:`ctrl.system.tf.LPF` with cutoff frequency :py:data:`fc` equal to 5 Hz.

 Finally collect all the data in the logger::